Skip to main navigation Skip to search Skip to main content

 Personal profile

 Larger percentages of people in Australia are living longer lives, significantly changing the demography of a country that was once perceived as a young country.
-Our national anthem says we are "young and free" but since the mid 1980's, Associate Professor Maree Bernoth has been working with older people.
-In her profession as a registered nurse, she became aware of the precarious nature of residential care for both the older person and the staff.
+My experience in working with older people began in 1984 as a registered nurse then an educator and eventually research as I grappled with questions about attitudes, respect and safety.
+Through my early research, I became aware of the precarious nature of residential care for both the older person and the those who work with them.

-A/Prof Bernoth has further broadened her research interests to older people living in rural and remote communities, the meaning of community to older people and a participatory model of working with older people.
+To expand my field of influence in teaching and researching about ageing, I moved from the clinical to the academy where I am an advocate for ageing and aged care.
+I broadened my research interests to include older people living in rural and remote communities, the meaning of community to older people and a participatory model of working with older people.

 Research Interests